 If you have a subscription model in your business, where customers pay a set amount each month automatically, usually renewing after a year, you’ll be interested to know that a study from industry watcher David Skok found that renewals cost 11 percent of the cost of acquiring a new customer.

 Keep in mind you can be creative with using subscriptions in your business even if this model doesn't traditionally apply to your business.
 A local pizza shop in my town offers a special delivery number, exclusive coupons, and special pizzas to customers who sign up to a monthly membership at their pizza shop.

 Once you have your relationship marketing strategy in place, your business will also be on the road to increased revenues.

-In fact, just a 5 percent increase in your customer retention can increase your profitability by up to 75 percent—that according to data from Bain and Co.
-And because you have as solid base of customers, you have money you need to be able to expand.
+In fact, just a 5% increase in your customer retention can increase your profitability by up to 75 percent—that according to data from Bain and Co.
+And because you have a solid base of customers, you have money you need to be able to expand.